allyssap/paintingApp-gtk4/README.md

 Gets rGB value of pixel
 Draws red lines to pixel
-Saves rib value to draw with
+Saves rgb value to draw with

 ### Save
 saves the surface as a png to the folder that polish.c is saved to